sdslabs/gasper/README.md

 **Note:** The vendor is committed, to add another package as dependency, `go get ...` the package in your gopath and then run the command `go mod vendor` to add the dependency in the gasper package.

-*To use go-modules you must have Golang version 1.11 or later.
-Also remember to set the environment variable `GO111MODULE=on`.
-For reference see - [https://github.com/golang/go/wiki/Modules](https://github.com/golang/go/wiki/Modules).*

 ### Development